sunaku/enthium/README.md

-This adaptation of the [Engrammer] and [Hands Down Promethium] keyboard layouts improves on the latter's performance in keyboard layout analyzers (see below) by mirroring it horizontally to restore familiarity with [Arno's Engram 2.0] layout (CIEA on left hand's home row) and the [Dvorak] layout (HTNS on right hand's home row), and by optimizing punctuation in the spirit of Engrammer.
+This adaptation of the [Engrammer] and [Hands Down Promethium] keyboard layouts improves on the latter's performance in keyboard layout analyzers (see below) by mirroring it horizontally to restore familiarity with [Arno's Engram 2.0] layout (CIEA on left hand's home row; PF is swapped with WV to be like Engram) and the [Dvorak] layout (HTNS on right hand's home row), and by optimizing the placement of punctuation for programming in the spirit of the Engrammer layout.

 [Hands Down Promethium]: https://reddit.com/r/KeyboardLayouts/comments/1g66ivi
 [Arno's Engram 2.0]:     https://engram.dev